Discovery tool: staff guide

 - Publisher collection resources are free to access.
 Prior registration may be required

 The resource banks

-The resource bank for staff holds five sub-banks with over 800 Jisc resources that relate to the staff question sets.
+The resource bank for staff holds six sub-banks with over 800 Jisc resources that relate to the staff question sets.

 You'll also find three additional sub-banks with resources from selected publishers: ETF, Google and Microsoft.